mendoncagary/logistics-dashboard/README.md

 Once extracted, there will be two folders and a README.md file:
 1. 'web-app' which is the angular app
-2. 'The numadic' folder contains server side nodejs code
+2. The 'logistics-dashboard' folder contains server side nodejs code
 3. README contains instruction about the setup